petramarkovic/starwars-api/README.md

 Explore the Star Wars universe with this web application built using HTML, SCSS, and JavaScript.
 The project leverages the Star Wars API (SWAPI) to fetch and showcase a variety of Star Wars data.

+Check out the code on the develop branch, of course.

 Features
 Dynamic Data Display: Retrieve information about characters, planets, starships, and more from the Star Wars universe.
 Responsive Design: The application is designed to work seamlessly on desktops, tablets, and mobile devices.